Digital Hearing Aid Styles & Technology

 Personalized Solutions within Your Budget

-We dispense a variety of hearing instruments, including entry level to premium level digital, from leading manufacturers such as Oticon, Phonak, ReSound, Siemens, Starkey, and Widex, to ensure that we are able to provide our patients with the most options and benefits.
+We dispense a variety of hearing instruments, including entry level to premium level digital, from leading manufacturers such as Oticon, Phonak, ReSound, Signia, Sonic Innovations, Starkey, and Unitron, to ensure that we are able to provide our patients with the most options and benefits.
 We also fit most other manufacturers and brands based on lifestyle, needs and budget.
 Please ask us if you have a question about a specific manufacturer or brand.
 We also offer an extensive complement of assistive listening devices with Bluetooth® connectivity.

 Convenient Financing Options